 And that’s why I say this in lesson 5 in first training module in my online course for comedians:

-Try what everyone else has to offer FIRST in the way of stand-up comedy education (books, classes, workshops, etc.) – see if that works for you.
+Try what everyone else has to offer FIRST in the way of stand-up comedy books (#ad), classes, workshops, etc. – see if that works for you.
 And if you have real comedy talent and get tired of bombing on stage, then come back and give my online course a closer look.

-My online course can show you how to quickly and easily develop, structure and deliver a topic based stand-up comedy routine that incorporates the critical comedy attributes that you have already developed that make you funny in the first place – right from the beginning of the stand-up comedy material development process.
+My online course for comedians can show you how to quickly and easily develop, structure and deliver a topic based stand-up comedy routine that incorporates the critical comedy attributes that YOU have already developed that make YOU funny in the first place – right from the beginning of the stand-up comedy material development process.

-But I don’t have a clue about how “write” stand-up comedy jokes from a blank piece of paper and somehow cobble them together to produce a stand-up comedy routine that will actually get the big audience laughs that you want (and deserve).
+But I don’t have a clue about how to begin to tell someone some sort of magical process for “writing” stand-up comedy jokes from a blank piece of paper and somehow cobble them together to produce a stand-up comedy routine that will actually get the big audience laughs that you want (and deserve).